Jun 21, 2017

 Customers can also access premium managed security services such as DDoS (distributed denial of service) identification and mitigation at the network level and OS hardening and patching at the server level.

-Future of Managed Hosting: Software Defined Management for the Hybrid Cloud World
+Future of Software Defined Management for the Hybrid Cloud World

 As more companies are choosing to move their infrastructure off-premise, the managed hosting industry is expected to grow for the foreseeable future.
 The biggest change, however, will be how providers manage environments.